When it comes to increasing your social media followers, I’m sure you have heard of using social media automation to assist with this process.

 With Twitter follower automation you need to be smart.

 Naturally, the older the account is and the more followers you have – the rules seem to bend a little.
-Meaning that you can probably follow close to 1,000 accounts every 24 hours or so and not have any issues.
+But recently, Twitter stated that accounts are limited to following at most 400 people per day.
+Meaning that you can probably follow close to 400 accounts every 24 hours or so and not have any issues.

 However, you will need to be mindful of your account trying to follow more than 5,000 people.

 So once you are up against that 5,000 following threshold, you’ll more than likely want to bulk unfollow some of those Twitter accounts.

 I didn’t see anything immediately called out on Instagram in regards to mass following and unfollowing.
 However, they did have this:

 I guess you could consider mass following and unfollowing on Instagram as artificially collecting followers.
 Just be reasonable in how you use it and you’ll be fine.